NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   Element                                               Type     Units      Constraints              Required  Default   Notes
   ====================================================  =======  =========  =======================  ========  ========  ============================================
   ``SystemIdentifier``                                  id                                           Yes                 Unique identifier
+  ``IsSharedSystem``                                    boolean                                      Yes                 Whether it serves multiple dwelling units
   ``Location``                                          string              See [#]_                 No        See [#]_  Location
   ``BatteryType``                                       string              See [#]_                 Yes                 Battery type
   ``NominalCapacity[Units="kWh"]/Value``                double   kWh        >= 0                     Yes                 Nominal (total) capacity
   ``UsableCapacity[Units="kWh"]/Value``                 double   kWh        >= 0, < NominalCapacity  Yes                 Usable capacity
   ``RatedPowerOutput``                                  double   W          >= 0                     Yes                 Power output under non-peak conditions
   ``RoundTripEfficiency``                               double   frac       >0, <= 1                 Yes                 Round trip efficiency
+  ``extension/NumberofBedroomsServed``                  integer             > 1                      See [#]_            Number of bedrooms served
   ====================================================  =======  =========  =======================  ========  ========  ============================================

   .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "outside".
   .. [#] If Location not provided, defaults to "garage" if a garage is present, otherwise "outside".
   .. [#] BatteryType only choice is "Li-ion".
+  .. [#] NumberofBedroomsServed only required if IsSharedSystem is true, in which case it must be > NumberofBedrooms.
+         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery per ANSI/RESNET/ICC 301-2022 Addendum C.

 .. note::

-  The battery will charge if PV production is greater than the building load and the battery is below its maximum capacity.
+  The battery will charge if PV production is greater than the building electrical load and the battery is below its maximum capacity.
-  The battery will discharge if the building load is greater than the PV production and the battery is above its minimum capacity.
+  The battery will discharge if the building electrical load is greater than the PV production and the battery is above its minimum capacity.
   A battery in a home without PV is not modeled.

   For ERI calculations, batteries will result in a small penalty because ERI is calculated using annual energy consumption and batteries increase annual electricity consumption (due to round trip efficiency).